Sarah's Lasagna Fantastico

-Use a food processor to puree the tomatoes until no lumps remain.
-Set aside.
+Use a food processor to puree the tomatoes until smooth and lump-free; set aside.

-Brown the sausage over medium-low heat until fully cooked.
+In a sauce pan, brown the sausage over medium heat until fully cooked.
 Drain the fat and set aside.

 Heat a large pot over medium-low heat for one minute, then add the extra-virgin olive oil and heat for an additional minute.
-Add minced garlic and cook for one to two minutes, then add the onion, red pepper flakes and serrano pepper and cook until onions are softened, 3 to 5 minutes.
-Add white wine and cook over medium-high heat until reduced, about 2 to 3 minutes.
+Add the minced garlic and cook for about 1 minute, stirring frequently, until the garlic becomes fragrant.
+Add the onion, red pepper flakes and serrano pepper and cook until onions are softened, about 3 to 5 minutes.
+Add the white wine and cook over medium-high heat until reduced, about 2 to 3 minutes.

-Add pureed tomatoes and bring to a boil.
-Reduce heat to a gentle simmer, add cooked sausage and cook for 30 to 60 minutes until desired consistency is reached.
+Stir in the pureed tomatoes and bring to a boil.
+Reduce heat to a gentle simmer, add the cooked sausage and cook for 30 to 60 minutes until desired consistency is reached.
 If sauce is too thick, add the reserved pasta water as needed.
 Refrigerate for up to 3 days, or freeze for up to one month.

 As the sauce simmers, fill a large pot with water and 1 to 2 tablespoons kosher salt and bring to a boil.
 Cook lasagna noodles according to direction on package.
 Reserve 1 cup of the pasta water, then drain and rinse noodles with cold water to prevent further cooking.

-Assemble the lasagna, cover dish with aluminum foil and bake at 350 degrees for one hour, until cheese is fully melted and bubbly.
+Assemble the lasagna, cover dish with aluminum foil and bake at 350 degrees for about one hour, until cheese is fully melted and bubbly.
 Remove foil and broil until top is golden brown.
-Remove and let rest for 10 to 15 minutes before serving.
+Remove and let rest for 10 minutes before serving.

 To assemble the lasagna:

-- Use a 9×13 glass baking dish and lightly coat bottom with sauce.
+- Use a 9 x 13 glass baking dish and lightly coat bottom with olive oil or some of the sauce.

 - Cover bottom of dish with a layer of noodles, slightly overlapping each other.
 Cover with a layer of sauce, followed by a generous layer of shredded mozzarella and a light sprinkling of Parmesan and Romano cheeses.
 Repeat for at least 3 layers.